How to Legally Change Your Name in California: a Complete Guide (2024)

 EZ Name Change Services in California

 Legal Name Change is deeply personal and important, yet semi-complicated.
 Choosing the right service to help you navigate the legal name change process in California can make all the difference.
-At EZ Name Change, we pride ourselves on being the only true, licensed FULL-SERVICE legal name change provider in the state.
-Our comprehensive court process support ensures that your name change is handled efficiently, accurately, and with as little stress as possible.
+EZ Name Change is the only true, licensed FULL-SERVICE legal name change Specialist in California (or anywhere).
+EZ Full Service is a comprehensive court process support and ensures that your name change is handled efficiently, accurately, and with as little stress for you as possible.

 Why Choose EZ Name Change for Your California Name Change?